LeonidVolohov/JSONEditor/README.md

 ## About the Project

 Configurations for various projects are stored in JSON files, each of which can be up to a thousand lines in size.
 Of course, you can edit small JSON documents using ordinary text editors such as Notepad++ or Sublime Text, but if the file reaches thousands of lines or more, it becomes difficult and almost impossible to understand the file structure.
-Based on the foregoing, it was decided to develop the JsonToGUI program, which solves the problems posed and allows you to conveniently create new and edit existing JSON files.
-The JsonToGUI program was developed under Astra Linux OS, but it is expected that the program will work under any OS that has Python3+ version installed.
+Based on the foregoing, it was decided to develop the JSONEditor program, which solves the problems posed and allows you to conveniently create new and edit existing JSON files.
+The JSONEditor program was developed under Astra Linux OS, but it is expected that the program will work under any OS that has Python3+ version installed.

 ##  Getting Started